Overview

 Set aside some time at the end of the semester to review the information you collected and determine if the change was beneficial.
 You can also then think about the course as a whole and look for other areas for improvement.
 Here are a few example questions that may be appropriate after implementing a change.

 After collecting information, you will want to contextualize it and look for patterns, trends, and opportunities for improvement.
-You may want to ask yourself these questions, some of which you likely considered during the planning stage as well:
+Generative AI can also assist in this process by summarizing trends or themes in course evaluations.
+Consider the following questions, some of which you likely considered during the planning stage as well:

 If it becomes clear during this process that substantial revisions to a course are necessary, you may want to implement them slowly over several semesters or work with an instructional designer.